 The TE0782 has an onboard Si5338 PLL for GTX clocking.
 This PLL can accept an input clock, and can be programmed via I2C.
 Currently the plan is to receive the clock from Hub1.
-Being able to switch to the clock from Hub2 might be worth investigating.
+There are no plans to clock the TE0782 from the Hub2 clock.